mauropalsgraaf/fpscala-workshop/workshop.md

 As you can see, when we apply the substitution model on a tail recursive function, the function is rewritten instead of expanded every recursive call.
 We accumulate the state in the recursive function.
 We can say that in terms of loop, loop(Cons(6, Nil)), 15) === loop(Nil, 21).
 These are steps 7 and 8 from the evaluation with the substitution model.

 ## Scala compiler
 For writing tail-recursive functions, you can let Scala help you.
 You can probably imagine a situation where you think you wrote a function with tail-recursion, but you made a mistake and the compiler cannot optimize.
-This is a bug right and we don't want that.
+This is a bug and we don't want that.
 To prevent this, we can use the @annotation.tailrec annotation above the recursive functions.
 Whenever you compile your project, when the function with the annotation is not in tail-call or cannot be optimized, the compiler will give you a warning.
 With SBT (Scala build tool) you can transform this warning to error if you would like.
 We are not doing that today.

 ## Hands-on
 Rewrite some of the functions written earlier to work on larger number of items by using tail-recursion.
 It's up to you how much you want to rewrite, but practice is good.
 Add the annotation to make sure it's in tail position.